apostolos-geyer/pypedream/doc/source/index.rst

-.. pypeLite documentation master file, created by sphinx-quickstart on Thu May 23 10:13:57 2024.
+.. pypedream documentation master file, created by sphinx-quickstart on Thu May 23 10:13:57 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pypeLite's documentation!
+Welcome to pypedream's documentation!
 ====================================

 .. toctree::